d2l-ai/d2l-en/chapter_convolutional-modern/vgg.md

 and the number of output channels, which are precisely the arguments required to call the `vgg_block` function.
 As such, VGG defines a *family* of networks rather than just a specific manifestation.
-To build a specific network we simply iterate over `conv_arch` to compose the blocks.
+To build a specific network we simply iterate over `arch` to compose the blocks.

 ```{.python .input}
 %%tab all